SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 </blockquote>

-**The evidence of your salvation by Grace (Eph 2:8-9) is proven by the way you live (Mt 3:8).
+**The evidence of your repentance, which is the natural outcome of your salvation by Grace is proven by the way that you live (Mt 3:8), and works are the byproduct of salvation, not it’s cause, which is by Grace alone.
 Jesus taught that you could identify people by their fruit, that is by the way that they act (Matthew 7:16-21).** This is how we know it wasn't just lip service (Tit 1:16; Is 29:13; Mt 15:8) when we asked God into our hearts.

 <div class="mt" style="font-size:21px;">꧁ Matthew 3:10 ꧂</div>